-Helping yourself and your employees overcome the understandable concerns when faced with situations in which disrespectful behavior has occurred in the workplace is the first step in creating a sense of belonging for employees.
+Helping yourself and your employees overcome the understandable concerns when faced with disrespectful behavior in the workplace is the first step in creating a sense of belonging for employees.
 By raising awareness of the experience of others who are targeted and promoting upstander actions that can be effective in the situation, each of us can make a difference in helping to create a better environment for all-the kind of workplace where people want to work!